Indra Devi: India

 Devi's fascination with India began at 15 when she read a book by poet-philosopher Rabindranath Tagore and a yoga instruction book by Yogi Ramacharaka.
 In Berlin, she worked as an actor in The Blue Bird, touring Europe, and accepted a proposal of marriage from the banker Herman Bolm, on condition she could first go to India; he agreed and paid for the trip.
 She set off on 17 November 1927, crossing India from south to north, wearing a sari for the first time, sitting on the floor and eating with her fingers.
 She came back three months later, a changed woman, speaking only of India, and returned Bolm's engagement ring.
 She soon went back to India, selling her valuables to pay for the trip.
 At the Theosophical Society in Adyar (Madras, now Chennai), dancing "an Indian temple dance", she met Jawaharlal Nehru, starting a long-term friendship, and the Indian film director Bhagwati Mishra, who gave her a part in Sher-e-Arab (Arabian Knight): the 1930 premiere made her a film star in India, under a new stage name, Indra Devi.
 In 1930, she married Jan Strakaty, a commercial attache to the Czechoslovak consulate in Bombay, and for some years lived as a society hostess there.

 She became interested in yoga, Nepal's prince Mussoorie showing her some asanas, and she was impressed by the yoga guru Krishnamacharya's demonstration of apparently stopping his heart.
 She asked to study with him; in 1938, he reluctantly accepted her as a student after his employer, the Maharaja of Mysore, spoke on her behalf.
 She was obliged to keep to the strict vegetarian diet and the monastic hours, with lights out at 9pm.
 She was the first foreign woman among his students in the yogasala in the Mysore Palace, studying alongside B.K.S Iyengar and K. Pattabhi Jois who went on to become world-famous yoga teachers.
 When she was leaving India to follow her husband to China, Krishnamacharya asked her to work as a yoga teacher there.

 China

-In 1939, she held what are believed to be the first yoga classes in China and opened a school in Shanghai at the house of Madame Chiang Kai-shek, wife of the nationalist leader and a new yoga enthusiast.
+In 1939, she held what are believed to be the first yoga classes in China and opened a school in Shanghai at the house of Soong Mei-ling, wife of the nationalist leader Chiang Kai-shek, and a yoga as exercise enthusiast.

 The classes began with 20 minutes of relaxation in shavasana, followed by bridge, shoulderstand, gentle backbends such as cobra pose, lotus position (including leaning right forward into Yogamudrasana), and headstand, against a wall for beginners.
 There were many Americans and Russians among her pupils; she also taught free classes in orphanages.
 More and more people began to call her Mataji, which means "respected mother".